trustification/rust-rfcs/text/0000-sigstore-integration.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-One possible evolution of this work is for crates.io to either use the The Update Framework (TUF) to manage trust roots for their own Sigstore instance, which would make it independent of the public Sigstore instances.
-Alternatively, use the public Sigstore instance to manage root keys for TUF.
+* Use the The Update Framework (TUF) to manage trust roots for their own Sigstore instance, which would make it independent of the public Sigstore instances.
+* Use the public Sigstore instance to manage root keys for TUF.

-Extending other cargo commands to make use of the information stored in the transparency log when listing dependencies and other places where it makes sense.
+* Extending other cargo commands to make use of the information stored in the transparency log when listing dependencies and other places where it makes sense.

-Integrating with [in-toto.io](https://in-toto.io) to provide more advanced attestation of artifacts.
+* Integrating with [in-toto.io](https://in-toto.io) to provide more advanced attestation of artifacts.
+* Build source attestation: adding special modes for public CI systems such as GitHub actions where trusted builders can sign to attest that artifact is built from a particular source.

+# Glossary
+[glossary]: #glossary

+Overview of the tools, techniques and terms used throughout this RFC document (taken from [the NPM RFC](https://github.com/npm/rfcs/blob/main/accepted/0049-link-packages-to-source-and-build.md#glossary))

+The definitions are not exhaustive and only cover how it's been used in this document and the npm context.

+- **Attestation**: Verifiable metadata (signed statement) about one or more software artifacts.
+- **Build provenance**: Verifiable information about software artifacts describing where, when and how something was produced.
+- **[Cosign](https://github.com/sigstore/cosign)**: CLI tool used to interact with Sigstore: Focused on signing container images.
+- **[DSSE Signature Envelope](https://github.com/secure-systems-lab/dsse)**: Data structure for passing around interoperable signatures.
+- **[Fulcio](https://docs.sigstore.dev/fulcio/overview/)**: Certificate Authority that can notarize log-ins (i.e. verify and attest to legitimacy) with OIDC identities (e.g. Google or GitHub accounts), returning a time-limited certificate that's used to prove that you had access to an identity (e.g. email) at the time of signing.
+- **Keyless signing with disposable/ephemeral keys**: Signing technique where you never handle long-lived signing keys, instead short-lived keys are used that only live long enough for the signing to occur.
+Sometimes referred to as "keyless signing".
+- **Offline verification**:  In this context, when a signature has been uploaded to Rekor a detached copy is returned that can be verified offline.
+- **OpenID Connect ([OIDC](https://openid.net/specs/openid-connect-core-1_0.html)) identity or ID token**: Verifiable information that the user or identity has been authenticated by a OIDC provider.
+The ID token is a JSON Web Token (JWT).
+- **OpenID Connect ([OIDC](https://openid.net/specs/openid-connect-core-1_0.html)) identity provider**:  Authenticates users and issues verifiable id tokens that includes identity information, e.g. email.
+Examples include Google or GitHub.
+- **Package hijacking attack**: Where a malicious version of an existing open source package gets uploaded to the registry.
+The [eslint-scope](https://eslint.org/blog/2018/07/postmortem-for-malicious-package-publishes) attack was a notable example of this kind of attack, and it frequently occurs due to compromised npm credentials but can also happen due to compromised builds or CI/CD.
+- **[Rekor](https://docs.sigstore.dev/rekor/overview)**: Public immutable tamper-resistant ledger of signed software artifacts.
+Verifies that the Fulcio certificate was valid at the time of signing.
+- **Publish attestation**: Verifiable metadata stating that the npm registry has authorized and accepted a published package version.
+- **[Sigstore](https://www.sigstore.dev/)**: Public good infrastructure and standard for signing and verifying artifacts using short-lived “disposable keys”.
+- **[SLSA](https://slsa.dev/)**: Comprehensive checklists of best practices for securing the software supply chain.
+SLSA levels specify how secure the different components are.
+- **Software supply chain**: The series of actions performed to create a software product.
+These steps usually begin with users committing to a version control system and end with the software product's installation on a client's system.
+- **Trusted builder**: Immutable build system that can't be modified by the source repository where it's being executed.